conan-io/conan-io.github.io/_posts/2019-05-08-New-conan-release-1-15.markdown

     return BaseConanFile
 ```
-*conanfile.py with a python require and a base ConanFile reusing a CMakeLists.txt*

 Note the function ``get_conanfile()`` to be used as a way to avoid the double declaration of a `ConanFile` object and keep the logic of the
 python require separated.